-Just under £16,000 will get you behind the wheel of a SEAT Leon 1.2-litre TSI S. It'll have air-conditioning, a CD stereo, electric front windows, remote central locking and electric wing mirrors.
+The Leon range starts at around £18,000 but you'll need around £19,000 to et yourself into the 1.0 TSI variant I tried.
+Across the line-up, key equipment features include air-conditioning, a CD stereo, electric front windows, remote central locking and electric wing mirrors.
 In terms of safety, there's ABS with brakeforce distribution, loads of airbags and ISOFIX child seat mountings.
 Take into account the eye-catching styling and the enjoyable driving experience along with the practical interior and it's hard to conclude that the Leon is anything but decent value for money.

 Could I Live With One?

 I could live with one very easily and most family buyers could too.
-Don't be put off by the Leon's sporty persona: beneath that innovative styling is a practical, well thought out interior.
-It is sporty but the qualities that make the high-powered models a real hoot to drive also come through in the lower-spec derivatives.
+Beneath the sporty styling is a practical, well thought out interior.
 Whichever Leon you choose, you'll be getting a solid family hatch all-rounder with the ability to turn heads and put a smile on its driver's face.
-April 8th 2013